Graduate Fellowships The application period has now passed.

 You can register for the course here, and please note registrations sent after Dec.
 15, 2016 will be granted based on space availability.

 You can learn more about the course here.

-The NoroCORE team is developing an online graduate curriculum in Food Virology.
+The NoroCORE™ team is developing an online graduate curriculum in Food Virology.
 The curriculum will consist of modules on Molecular Virology, Detection, Epidemiology & Risk Analysis, and Prevention & Control.
-NoroCORE is working closely with its collaborative partners from New Mexico State University’s Media Productions team to develop video and other visual educational materials to support the text-based portion of the curriculum.
+NoroCORE™ is working closely with its collaborative partners from New Mexico State University’s Media Productions team to develop video and other visual educational materials to support the text-based portion of the curriculum.
 These materials will also be adapted for other audiences.
 The curriculum will be available online at no cost.
-The visual educational materials will also be available on our website when they are complete.
+The visual educational materials are also available publicly on our YouTube channel.